That time a Toronto student took his grad photos with a Jamaican patty

 So, in the spirit of hilarity, Patel picked up a beef patty from Warden Station on his way to the grad shoot.

-"The patty is from Bakery On The Go located within Warden Station specifically between the bus platforms for the 17 bus and the 9 bus," he said.
+"The patty is from Bakery On The Go located within Warden Station specifically between the bus platforms for the 17 bus and the 9 bus," he told blogTO at the time.
 "This is an important distinction as the other convenience store in the station also sells Jamaican patties."

 Just two days after getting his grad photos taken, Patel posted a few proofs from the shoot online.
 They quickly took on a life of their own, thanks to Facebook, Instagram and everyone in this city's obsession with Jamaican patties.

-"I've officially become a meme on Facebook," he joked.
+"I've officially become a meme on Facebook," he joked at the time.
 "I guess you could say I'm famous."

 Join the conversation Load comments